Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 **9.4 Neural network models of children’s physical reasoning**

 - Likewise to learning past tense, a neural network can simulate the behavior of infants in experiments on the dishabituation paradigm (without explicit rules being coded).
-- It is unfounded to conclude that infants actually access and reason using the object principles even though we believe it results in their behavior.
+- It's unfounded to conclude that infants actually access and reason using the object principles even though we believe it results in their behavior.
 It’s unfounded to attach a cause to an effect without ruling out the alternatives.
 - One alternative is constructing an ANN that behaves as if it has the principle of continuity even though it wasn’t encoded with it.
 - According to the neural network approach, dishabituation paradigms are essentially associative mechanisms of pattern recognition that are learnt over repeated exposure.
 - E.g. For object permanence, there are two groups of neurons, one group fires before an object is hidden and the other fires when the object reemerges.
 This is strengthened over repeated exposure.